Python Service Overview#

 return await self.fast_generator.generate_code(request, [])

-# Switch to quality generator on retry
+# Quality generator on retry

 return await self.quality_generator.generate_code(request, error_chain)